vinamra-baghel/topic-classification-banking77/README.md

 ```

 ## How to run?
-Download the model files and save in the `model` directory from [here](https://drive.google.com/drive/folders/1L5afuFKXpSKqLACwHNIP-BXaOeARWLC9?usp=sharing).
+Download the model files and save them in the `model` directory from [here](https://drive.google.com/drive/folders/1L5afuFKXpSKqLACwHNIP-BXaOeARWLC9?usp=sharing).
 Then, in the `src` directory, simply run `app.py` to run the Gradio UI.

 To train and save the model, run `main.py`.